 The Takeaway

-No one likes the idea of taxes, but the fact is that money is put toward things we all enjoy, like smooth roads and education programs.
+Paying taxes may not be fun, but it’s important to remember that this money is put toward things we all enjoy, like smooth roads and education programs.
 And federal withholding from your paycheck keeps you from having a giant bill when you file taxes.

-The important thing is to understand how much is being withheld and knowing whether you need to modify your W-4 to find a better balance between overpaying and owing more money in taxes.
+When it comes to tax withholding, it’s important to understand how much is being withheld from each paycheck and whether you need to modify your W-4 to find a better balance between overpaying and owing more money come Tax Day.

 FAQ